HyperDondon/BlissSMPSkriptV3/README.md

-If you want to fix some astral projection bugs please use citizens and get the correct server here the downloads (You will get the npc for astral projection):
+If you want to fix some astral projection bugs please use citizens and get the correct version (You will get the npc for astral projection):

 1.20.x: https://ci.citizensnpcs.co/job/Citizens2/3105/